akavel/elm-expo/README.md

 The July 2018 version of the library (Elm package 1.0.0, npm package 0.0.1) is at a proof of concept/technology preview (pre-alpha) stage.
-The general idea seems to be working, and a bare-bones "counter app" demo can be written in it.
+The general idea seems to be working, and a bare-bones "counter app" demo can be written in it for Android.
 Some important features are however still TODO.
 Please note I cannot say how much I'll want to expand on developing this library; I'm not backed by anyone.
 You're very much welcome to join the fun (I can answer any questions you want, you can email me or open an issue), or take it and run away in any direction you like (as long as you respect the license).

 The current situation as I see it is as below: